DarrMirr/minerj/README.md

 # Minerj
-MinerJ is my first test exersice to Java developer position released on 18 Feb 2016
+MinerJ is my first test exercise to Java developer position released on 18 Feb 2016

 ### Requirements